 The discovery of gold in central Victoria drew tens of thousands of people from around the world hoping to strike it rich.

 Gold fever quadrupled the population and turned tent settlements into wealthy cities.
-The Victorian Gold Rush may have passed but there’s still plenty to draw enthusiastic visitors to the region.
+The Victorian Gold Rush may have well and truly passed but there’s still plenty to draw enthusiastic visitors to the region.
 Famed for fabulous period architecture, a rich history and, more recently, as a food and wine destination, the goldfields deserve a place on the itinerary of every visitor to Victoria.

 Here are ten top things to do in the Victorian Goldfields.